bpsizemore/noseyparker-action/README.md

         run: if ${{ steps.noseyparker.outputs.np_status_code == 2 }}; then exit 1; fi
 ```

-The example above uses a custom rules file in your repository.
+The example above uses a custom rules file in your repository root called `np.rules`.
 Look at `sample-rule.yaml` to see what a valid ruleset looks like and feel free to copy it into your repository as a starting point.

 In order to prevent false positives, you'll want to either create custom rules that target secrets specific to your repositories, or slowly enable rules as you resolve them to prevent a regression in the future.